 I built this to help me stop biting my nails.

-Eight weeks of daily lessons, a 60-second photo check-in, and a journal so you can watch your nails grow.
+Twelve weeks of daily lessons, a 60-second photo check-in, and a journal so you can watch your nails grow.
 Built from what the research actually says works.

 Why I built this